Karl Saur

-Karl-Otto Saur (February 16, 1902 in Düsseldorf – July 28, 1966 in Pullach) was a high ranking official in the Reich Ministry of Armaments and War Production in Nazi Germany and was named as Reichsminister of Munitions in Adolf Hitler’s will.
+Karl-Otto Saur (16 February 1902 – 28 July 1966) was a high ranking official in the Reich Ministry of Armaments and War Production in Nazi Germany and was named as Reichsminister of Munitions in Adolf Hitler's political testament.

 Life

 Saur was an engineer by profession.
 After graduation, he joined Thyssen AG, where he became the director of the August Thyssen-Hütte.
 He was a member of the Nazi Party from 1931.
 He joined the National Socialist Guild of German Engineers and the Organisation Todt where he rose to be the right-hand man to Fritz Todt.
 When Todt became the first Minister of Armaments and Munitions in March 1940, Saur joined him in the new ministry.